MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi-python.md

     df_dax.head()
     ``````

 1. You can add measures to data retrieved from external sources.
-This approach combines three tasks
+This approach combines three tasks:
-   - it resolves column names to Power BI dimensions
+   - It resolves column names to Power BI dimensions
-   - it defines group by columns
+   - It defines group by columns
-   - it filters the measure
+   - It filters the measure
    Any column names that can't be resolved within the given semantic model are ignored (visit the supported [DAX syntax](/dax/dax-syntax-reference) resource for more information).

     ```python